-If you want to offer an authentic log cabin experience to your guests, don’t settle for a cheap imitation.
+If you want to offer an authentic log cabin experience for your guests, don’t settle for a cheap imitation.
 Log cabin kits allow flexibility in designing a log cabin that is perfect for your campground or camping resort.
-Park models may be cheaper up front, but there are other factors to consider.
+Park models may appear to be cheaper up front, but there are other factors to consider.

 Beware of Imitators

 A log cabin kit is sturdier and will last longer than a park model.
 Building materials of cabins are significantly higher grade than park models.
-Log cabin kits must follow stricter building standards than park models which are only governed by the lower standards of recreation vehicles.
+Log cabin kits must follow stricter building standards than park models.
+Park models abide by the lower standards of recreation vehicles.

 Log cabin kits can be delivered to almost any build location because they are assembled on site.
 Park models can only be installed where they can be driven to while in one piece.
 If there are any tight turns or the location is hard to reach, a park model may never reach the destination.

-Cabins can be financed with traditional lending and amortized over longer time periods.
-It may be harder to find financing for a park model if it’s not on a permanent foundation because they are considered personal property and not a fixed asset.
+Once can finance a cabin with traditional lending and amortized over longer time periods.
+It may be harder to finance a park model if it’s not on a permanent foundation.
+This is because they are considered personal property and not a fixed asset.

 A Few Other Things to Know About Log Cabin Kits